 Melbourne Cup Day

 Melbourne Cup Day is one of the most prestigious events in horse racing history and the biggest day of the Spring Racing Carnival.
-Taking place at the iconic Flemington Racecourse, 2016’s Melbourne Cup Day falls on Tuesday, November 1.
 A real one-of-a-kind type of day, Cup Day is a must-attend event for every fashion-loving woman.
 Planning your outfit is essential for Melbourne Cup as the day calls for your style A-game.
 While there’s no colour rule as there is on Derby Day, you are expected to look appropriate.
 That means forget the strapless mini dress and choose something knee-length or longer.
 Although you do need to look appropriately dressed, you also want to stand out with a fashion-forward outfit.
-This day is your chance to go bold and show off your sartorial flare.
+This day is your chance to go bold and show off your sartorial flair.
 After all, Cup Day is as much about Fashions on the Field as it is about the races.

 What to Wear to Melbourne Cup Day